Last Updated on August 26, 2021 by Varghese Summersett Family Law Group

 The end of the year can be cathartic; it can mean new beginnings.
 Leave last year in the past – the fights, the failures, and the disappointments.
 Take the steps to put yourself back out there, join a new club, gym, or meet new people.
 Embrace the joy and spirit of the season with your children.
 No matter how heartbreaking the divorce was, those feelings are not permanent.
 We have seen countless people recover from divorce to find love and happiness; it just takes the willingness to go find it.

 Family matters are often emotionally-charged and contentious.
 The attorneys at VS Family Law Group provide compassionate, skilled representation in all types of family cases, including divorce, child custody, and enforcement.
-If you need help with a family law matter, contact us today for a free consultation.
-Call 817-900-3220.
+Call 817-900-3220 to speak to one of our attorneys.
 You can also contact us online.